vircadia/pantheon-scripting-api/README.md

 # Pantheon Scripting Definition

-A scripting definition for virtual worlds, defined with GraphQL.
+A scripting definition for virtual worlds, defined with AssemblyScript and compiled to WASM.